mas-bandwidth/udp/007/README.md

 # 007

-Go to google cloud with terraform, run 10 n1-standard-8 VMs horizontally scaling to get 1K players each against a c3-highcpu-176
+Go to google cloud with terraform, run 10 n1-standard-8 VMs with 1000 clients each to get 10K players each against a c3-highcpu-176

 To run: